mobinxmd/TheShop/README.md

 data/ - Folder containing mock product data products.json - Product info like name, price, image etc.
 Overview

-This is a basic e-commerce web app that allows users to:
+# This App e-commerce web app that allows users to:

-# Browse a list of products
+- Browse a list of products
 - Add/remove products to a cart
 - View cart and checkout
 - See an order confirmation page